clemans/powershell/README.md

 #### `>_: Get-ADManager.ps1`

-A workaround function that resolves DisplayName overlap in Active Directory.
-This function compliments the `Start-DatabaseSync.ps1` script.
+A workaround function that fixes DisplayName overlap in Active Directory.
+See: `Start-DatabaseSync.ps1`.

 #### `>_: Get-PCs.ps1`